Feds: Goodyear knew of defective RV tires as early as 2002 - KESQ

 Goodyear’s conduct is similar to that of General Motors, which covered up an ignition switch defect that caused crashes, deaths and injuries, David Kurtz, the attorney in the Arizona case who notified NHTSA of the tire failures, wrote Tuesday in an email.
 “Prosecutors found that there was an ongoing scheme to defraud a federal regulator resulting in massive sanctions,” he wrote.

-In 2015 General Motors agreed to pay over $900 million to fend off criminal prosecution over the deadly ignition-switch scandal, striking a deal that brought criticism down on the Justice Department for not bringing charges against individual employees.
+In 2015 General Motors agreed to pay over $900 million to fend off criminal prosecution over the deadly ignition-switch scandal.
 The switches, which could slip out of the “run” position and cut off the engine, were linked to at least 124 deaths and 275 injuries.

+A criminal investigation may be underway.
+Kurtz said that in 2018, a Department of Justice criminal fraud lawyer traveled to Kurtz’s Arizona office to speak with him about the Goodyear case for an entire day.
+The DOJ typically does not comment about ongoing investigations.

+Brooks said NHTSA should have acted much sooner after getting a solid case from Kurtz in 2017.

 Later they were used as original equipment tires on large motorhomes that typically travel long distances on highways.
 Such use can increase the tire temperature and deteriorate its performance and life, the letter said.